|Novel phenoxyphenyldeazaflavin compounds that sensitize cancer cells to widely used topoisomerase 2 poisons.|

 - Accesses cells while minimizing toxicity: In cell assays illustrate favorable cytotoxicity and cell permeability profiles.

-- Applicable to many cancers: Works with Top2 inhibitors that are currently used to treat a wide variety of solid tumors and hematologic malignancies.
+- Applicable to many cancers: Works with Top2 poisons that are currently used to treat a wide variety of solid tumors and hematologic malignancies.

 TDP2 inhibition sensitizes cancer cells toward anticancer therapies